Curtis Samuel

-Curtis Samuel (born August 11, 1996) is an American professional football wide receiver and kickoff returner for the Buffalo Bills of the National Football League (NFL).
+Curtis Samuel (born August 11, 1996) is an American professional football wide receiver and kickoff returner.
 He played college football for the Ohio State Buckeyes, winning the 2015 College Football Playoff National Championship and earning All-American honors in 2016.
-Samuel was selected by the Carolina Panthers in the second round of the 2017 NFL draft and played four seasons with them and three seasons with the Washington Commanders before joining the Bills in 2024.
+Samuel was selected by the Carolina Panthers in the second round of the 2017 NFL draft and played four seasons with them and three seasons with the Washington Commanders before joining the Buffalo Bills in 2024.

 Early life

 Samuel attended Erasmus Hall High School in Brooklyn, New York, where he played as a running back for the Dutchmen football team and also ran track.
 As a junior, Samuel averaged 11.5 yards per carry while rushing for 1,047 yards and 13 touchdowns.
 He was named New York Daily News City Player of the Year in 2012.
 In track, he won the 55 meters at the New York State track and field championships with a blistering time of 6.44 seconds.
 In addition to his success as a running back, he also scored three receiving touchdowns and two punt return touchdowns.
 In his senior year Samuel averaged 15.8 yards per rush for 1,461 yards and 17 touchdowns.
 He was named the 2013 New York Gatorade Player of the Year and was invited to All-American Bowl.